-- 3. On May 13, 2022, as a direct result of the enactment of these statutes, the State of Idaho and the Idaho Department of Water Resources ("IDWR"), acting through the Director of IDWR (collectively, "the Defendants"), issued three show-cause orders requiring the United States to show cause within twenty-one days why fifty-seven federally owned stockwater rights should not be forfeited.
+- 3. On May 13, 2022, as a direct result of the enactment of these statutes, the State of Idaho and the Idaho Department of Water Resources ("IDWR"), acting through the Director of IDWR (collectively, "the Defendants"), issued three show-cause orders requiring the United States, acting through the United States Bureau of Land Management ("BLM"), to show cause within twenty-one days why fifty-seven federally owned stockwater rights should not be forfeited.
 See Ex.
 1 (Am.
 Order to Show Cause, Docket No. P-OSC-2021-001 (Crane Creek Allotment); Am.
 Order to Show Cause, Docket No. P-OSC-2021-002 (Paddock Valley Allotment); Am.
 Order to Show Cause, Docket No. P-OSC-2021-004 (Butcher Bar and China Creek Allotments)) (collectively, "May 2022 Orders").
-Under the most recent of these statutes, signed into law on March 24, 2022, these show-cause orders initiate a process under which IDWR and the Idaho Attorney General must take a series of mandatory actions, culminating in a civil action for forfeiture against the United States in Idaho state court. - 4.
-These newly enacted statutes, and the forfeiture proceedings resulting from their enactment, are contrary to the Supremacy, Property, and Contract Clauses of the United States Constitution; the principle of federal sovereign immunity; and the Supremacy and Retroactivity Clauses of the Idaho Constitution.
-Thus, they cannot lawfully be enforced against the United States. - 5.
-The United States brings this action to seek a judgment against the Defendants declaring that these provisions of the Idaho Code are invalid, either facially or as applied to the United States, and permanently enjoining their enforcement.
+On June 22, 2022, also as a direct result of the enactment of these Idaho statutes, the Defendants issued a fourth show-cause order requiring the United States, acting through the U.S. Department of Agriculture, Forest Service ("Forest Service,"), to show cause within twenty-one days why eleven federally owned stockwater rights should not be forfeited.
+See Ex.
+2 (Order to Show Cause, Docket No. P-OSC-2022-001 (Fourth of July Creek Allotment)) ("June 2022 Order").
+Under the most recent of these statutes, signed into law on March 24, 2022, these show-cause orders initiate a process under which IDWR and the Idaho Attorney General must take a series of mandatory actions, culminating in a civil action for forfeiture against the United States in Idaho state court.
+The United States anticipates that IDWR may issue similar successor orders to show cause for other stockwater rights held by the United States for use on other federal lands managed by the BLM or Forest Service. - 4.
+These newly enacted statutes, and the forfeiture proceedings resulting from their enactment, are contrary to the Supremacy, Property, and Contract Clauses of the United States Constitution; the principle of federal sovereign immunity; and the Retroactivity Clause of the

+Idaho Constitution.
+Thus, they cannot lawfully be enforced against the United States.

+5. The United States brings this action to seek a judgment against the Defendants declaring that these provisions of the Idaho Code are invalid, either facially or as applied to the United States, and permanently enjoining their enforcement.